dh4/gallerize.js/README.md

 ## Feedback

 If you find yourself needing to hack the source code to get this to behave the way you want, please let me know by opening an [issue](https://github.com/dh4/mupen64plus-qt/issues) or submitting a pull request to make what you need configurable.
 My hope for this is to make it as versatile and usable as possible.

+## Internet Explorer

+It makes liberal use of `background-size` and Javascript methods such as `addEventListener` which are not supported in IE8 and below.
+If you are looking for an image gallery that displays in those browsers, this is not for you.

+To get this working in IE9, you'll need to copy the shim [here](https://developer.mozilla.org/en-US/docs/Web/API/Element/classList) and load it into your page.
+Note that IE9 doesn't support CSS3 transitions, so there will be no transition between images in that browser.

+IE10 and above are supported out of the box.